AlexWang1987/alexwang1987.github.io/foundations/javascript/javascript.md

 Object.getPrototypeOf(mynameFromliterals) === Object.getPrototypeOf(mynameFromNew) // true, see!, they are seem,but from different origins.

-//These two objects we can use them normally, sometimes, we ignore evenly their differences. because they are all objects and share the behavior. they are identical from application prespective.
+//These two objects we can use them normally, sometimes, we ignore evenly their differences. because they are all objects and share the behavior. they are identical from the prespective of application.
 ```